 Ease of use also topped the list of most important meeting features in the Metrigy survey.
 End users, especially newcomers to remote work, want technology that's easy to use.
 For instance, they want to start meetings on time and join meetings easily through a browser or a one-time installation of a client that maintains and updates itself after install, Lazar said.

 The intuitive design of the interface is also critical.
 Users don't want to have to read a manual to figure out how to use an app.
 Part of the reason Zoom became popular was because it's video-centric and easy to join meetings, Lazar said.
-But maybe it was too easy to join meetings as the vendor also grappled with increased security scrutiny in the form of Zoombombing.
+Too many meetings, however, could lead to Zoom fatigue.

 Ease of use, while important to end users, can conflict with one of IT's top concerns: security.
-And, as UC products are put in the spotlight in this age of remote collaboration, IT and other business leaders are paying more attention to video conferencing waiting rooms, security and encryption.
+And, as organizations adopted UC products in this age of remote collaboration, IT and other business leaders focused on video conferencing waiting rooms, security and encryption.

 4. Meeting transcription